Paris International Agricultural Show: Related shows

 On the alternate (even-numbered) years, the Salon du fromage et des produits laitiers ("Cheese and Dairy Products Show") is held.
-It is the largest showcase for cheesemaking knowhow.
+It is the largest showcase for cheesemaking know-how.
 With 150 exhibitors and 5,997 visitors (of which 20% were from abroad), this is a major trade fair for cheesemongers and buyers of cheese and dairy products.

 Organisers

 The show is organised by the CENECA (Centre national des expositions et des concours agricoles, "National Centre for Agricultural Shows and Trade Fairs"), in partnership with the French Ministry of Agriculture, Agrifood, and Forestry.
 The French Minister of Agriculture is ultimately responsible for decision-making; its opening and closing dates are fixed by ministerial decree.

 CENECA brings together various professional organizations in the agricultural world, agri-food and communities.
 The city of Paris and the government are the ultimate backers of the show.
 Although CENECA sets the general strategy, it subcontracts operational matters to Comexposium.
 Official visits are arranged and managed directly by the CENECA.
 Jean-Luc Poulain is the current president of the CENECA and of the show.